Bjørnar Skjæran: Deputy leader

 On 19 March 2019, it was announced that Skjæran had been nominated to serve as the party's second deputy leader, alongside Hadia Tajik, who had been renominated.
 Skjæran was formally elected at the party congress on 6 April 2019.

 In March 2021, following a dinner with the Nordland Labour Party in Bodø, Skjæran and seven others gathered in a hotel room for an after-party, breaking local COVID-19 restrictions.
 After revelations of the incident came to light on 15 March 2021, Skjæran issued an apology.
 Mayor of Bodø Ida Pinnerød commented "it's about high time that they issued an apology today", while Labour leader Jonas Gahr Støre stated that "it was a clear breach of local restrictions.
 Politicians have to go in front and abide and respect the rules".
 The Nordland Police established a case, with lead prosecutor Stig Morten Løkkebakken stating that the participants were being investigated for breech of local restrictions.
 Skjæran was questioned by police regarding the incident on 24 March.
 However, the case was dropped four days later, to much criticism by law experts, who argued the case was dropped based on the wrong premisses.
 Skjæran himself didn't want to question the findings.
 In April, the case was tried again, but was again dropped, with the Nordland District Attorney concluding that the gathering was not in violation of national or local restrictions.

 Following the 2021 election, Skjæran was mentioned by commentators as a likely candidate for a cabinet post.
 Some of the suggested posts included minister of trade and industry, minister of transport, minister of local government or minister of petroleum and energy.

 Skjæran was also elected to the Storting in the 2021 election, representing his home county of Nordland.

 Skjæran had originally stated that he would seek re-election as deputy leader ahead of the 2023 party convention, but on 21 April, the election committee announced that they had designated Jan Christian Vestre as Skjæran's successor.
 The same day, he announced that he would withdraw his candidacy for re-election.

 Parliament

 Skjæran was elected to the Storting, the Norwegian parliament, at the 2021 election for Nordland.
+He was re-elected in 2025.
 While he served in government between 2021 and 2023, Karianne Bråthen deputised for him.
+Since returning to government in 2025, Kari Baadstrand Sandnes has deputised for him.

 After leaving government, Skjæran joined the Standing Committee on Finance.
 In April 2024, he became the party's spokesperson on labour and social policy.
 Additionally he became second vice chair of the Standing Committee on Labour and Social Affairs.

 He became the party's parliamentary leader on 4 February 2025, succeeding Rigmor Aasrud.
 After seven months in the position, he was replaced by Tonje Brenna.